pingswept/dev-log/2014-12-radmon-setup.markdown

 ### Memory leak ###

 headlessMonitor.py is leaking at ~50 MB/hour.
 At a sample time of 2 seconds (1800 samples/hour), that's around 28kB per sample.

+Getting DB working with PostGIS 2.0 may be tricky.
+In the meantime, will try just disabling database.